 XIII.
-CONCLUSION (JIA LIU)
+CONCLUSION

-This document describes the beyond the Standard Model physics potential of CEPC.
-CEPC will run as powerful probes of new physics, through runs on Higgs, Z and W and is capable to upgrade runs above the $\bar{t}t$ threshold.
-We explore and summarize BSM scenarios where CEPC can make significant contributions.
-In this document, we have classified the BSM scenarios following the previous submission for snowmass 2021, including exotic Higgs, W/Z and top decays, the dark matter and dark sector, the long-lived particles, the supersymmetry models, the flavor physics, the electroweak phase transition and gravitational wave physics, the neutrino physic, the exotic models and global fit studies.
+This document presents the Beyond the Standard Model physics potential of the Circular Electron-Positron Collider.
+Operating as a powerful probe of new physics, the CEPC will conduct dedicated runs at the Higgs, Z, and W production thresholds, with upgrade capabilities for $\bar{t}t$ threshold operation.
+We systematically investigate BSM scenarios where the CEPC can provide significant advancements, organized into the following categories: exotic Higgs, W, Z, and top decays; electroweak phase transition and gravitational wave signatures; dark matter and dark sector studies; long-lived particle searches; supersymmetry; flavor physics; neutrino physics; exotic models and global fits.